orbitalquark/scinterm/doc/manual.md

 ## Curses Compatibility

-Scinterm lacks some Scintilla features due to curses' non-existant graphics
+Scinterm lacks some Scintilla features due to the terminal's constraints:
-capabilities:

 * Any settings with alpha values are not supported.
 * Autocompletion lists cannot show images (pixmap surfaces are not supported).